sourcegraph/about/content/blogposts/2023/sourcegraph-5.0.md

 <Badge link="/cody" text="AI" color="blue" size="small" />
 #### Cody, your code-aware programmer's assistant

 Cody is an AI coding assistant that can find, explain, and write code.
-It reads your codebase and feeds the right context to the LLM to answer questions about your entire codebase, instead of being limited to just a couple files.

 Cody can answer questions about both general programming topics and your specific codebase from right inside your editor.
+Cody is powered by Sourcegraph Code Intelligence, so unlike other coding assistant, it knows about your codebase and not just about open source code.

-We're releasing Cody in private beta for 5.0 with general availability coming in a future release.
+We're releasing Cody as experimental 5.0 with general availability coming in a future release.
 [Learn more about Cody](https://about.sourcegraph.com/cody) or [join the Cody private beta waitlist.](https://sourcegraph.typeform.com/to/pIXTgwrd)

 <br/>